Miracles on Maple Hill

 Miracles on Maple Hill is a 1956 novel by Virginia Sorensen that won the 1957 Newbery Medal for excellence in American children's literature.
 The book was illustrated by Beth and Joe Krush.

-The settings and characters for the book were inspired by real people and locations the author encountered during her stay in Edinboro, Pennsylvania between 1952–1958.
+The settings and characters for the book were inspired by real people and locations the author encountered during her stay in Edinboro, Pennsylvania between 1952 and 1958.

 Summary

 Marly's family moves to the country so that her father, a former prisoner of war, can learn to function once more.
 The family is befriended by a neighbor couple, Mr. and Mrs. Chris, who make their living with maple syrup.
 Marly and her brother adapt to living in the country.
 Their father's condition also improves.